ForestScaling/ScalingFromSky/README.md

 ![image](https://github.com/user-attachments/assets/7a09657a-17ee-440e-bf7f-1df0bf892c7f)

 **Fig 1.** _Example of a small simulated forest, showing the various estimated parameters.
-Visibility is calculated last, with the green tree invisible to a remote sensing platform due to being covered by a larger, taller tree._
+Visibility is calculated last (green = invisible, orange = visible), with the green tree invisible to a remote sensing platform due to being covered by a larger, taller tree._

 Estimating_Total_Tree_Abundance.R: Script for estimating the total number of trees in a plot from observed data alone.
 This approach aims to extrapolate from visible trees to an estimate for the entire distribution.